Iffy Index of Unreliable Sources

 Where does Iffy get its info?

 Iffy.news pulls the JSON data used in the MBFC browser extension.
 The low-credibility domains and data get stored in a public spreadsheet (view: JSON, download: JSON | CSV).
-The global Site Rank number in the table comes from Similarweb’s Global Site Ranking (since 2024 after the Alexa Web Information Service closed).
-Whois Domain Lookup supplies the Year Online (i.e., when the domain name was registered), a column in the sheet.
+The global Site Rank number in the table comes from Similarweb’s Global Site Ranking.
+Whois Domain Lookup supplies the Year Online (i.e., when the domain name was registered), a column in the sheet (not included in the above table).

 Corrections